DavidAdler1/DavidAdler1.github.io/README.md

 ---

 ### Cloud Deployment
-- Yes, my project is deployed to the cloud using AWS.
+- Yes, my project is deployed to the cloud using Azure.

 ---